Jurassic World Dominion (soundtrack)

 Jurassic World Dominion (Original Motion Picture Soundtrack) is the film score album to the 2022 film of the same name composed by Michael Giacchino.
 The sixth film in the Jurassic Park franchise, it is also the sequel to Jurassic World: Fallen Kingdom (2018) and the final film in the Jurassic World trilogy, while also serving as a conclusion to the storyline started in the original Jurassic Park trilogy.
 It is directed by Colin Trevorrow, who co-wrote the script with Emily Carmichael and story with Derek Connolly, and produced by Frank Marshall and Patrick Crowley, who also produced the predecessors, with Steven Spielberg, who directed Jurassic Park (1993), served as the executive producer.

 Giacchino recorded the score within 10 days, at Abbey Road Studios in London during April–May 2021.
 The supervision of the track was remotely done through online due to COVID-19 pandemic lockdown.
 As with his previous Jurassic World scores, Giacchino incorporated John Williams' Jurassic Park theme into the score.
 The album was released digitally in Dolby Atmos by Back Lot Music on June 3, 2022.
-It is further scheduled for a physical release on June 24, and a vinyl edition published by Mondo on August 12.
+It was followed by a physical release on June 24, and a vinyl edition published by Mondo on August 12.

 Development

 In March 2020, Michael Giacchino, who scored the previous Jurassic World films was announced as the composer for Jurassic World Dominion.
 Recording of the score took place at England's Abbey Road Studios over a 10-day period during late-April and early-May 2021.
 It was remotely done with a 100-member orchestra with director Colin Trevorrow supervising the music sessions online, due to the COVID-19 pandemic.
 Giacchino shared several behind-the-scenes pictures and videos from the recording session, to anticipate fans about the score.
 A set of musical themes, were created using MIDI so that "it does not feel the way the orchestra play it".

 The score mixing was done in California.
 Similar to previous installments from the Jurassic World franchise, the Jurassic Park theme by John Williams is featured in the score.
 During the scoring sessions, Giacchino teased cue "2m19a: Alan For Granted" confirming the possibilities of a separate theme for Alan Grant who re-appears in Dominion.
-Despite being the lead role in the original Jurassic Park trilogy, Williams did not compose a principal theme or leitmoif for the character while Don Davis used the Jurassic Park theme to represent Grant's character in his score for Jurassic Park III.
+Despite being the lead role in the original Jurassic Park trilogy, Williams did not compose a principal theme or leitmotif for the character while Don Davis used the Jurassic Park theme to represent Grant's character in his score for Jurassic Park III.
 Following the character's return to the franchise in Dominion, Giacchino decided to compose a theme for the character.
 The track was named as "A Sattler Slate of Affairs/Alan for Granted/Sattler?
 I Barely Knew Her" (the eighth track in the film score).
 The score was conducted by Cliff Masterson, Ludwig Wicki and Alfonso Casado with orchestrations provided by Jeff Kryka, Curtis Green, Mick Giacchino and Jennifer Dirkes.